EVidenceModeler/EVidenceModeler/README.md

 Note, as of 2024, EVidenceModeler is no longer being supported or actively maintained by the author.

+Also note there is now a RUST implementation separately available at [https://github.com/hyphaltip/EVidenceModeler_rust](https://github.com/hyphaltip/EVidenceModeler_rust)

 Please seek alternatives as needed.